eclipse-bluechi/bluechi/doc/dbus-interfaces.md

     The current state of the job, one of: `waiting` or `running`.
 Waiting is for queued jobs.

+## Hirte-Agent public D-Bus API

+The main entry point is at the `/org/containers/hirte` object path and implements the `org.containers.hirte.Agent` interface.

+### interface org.containers.hirte.Agent

+* Methods:

+  * `CreateProxy(in s service_name, in s node_name, in s unit_name)`

+    Whenever a service on the agent requires a service on another node it creates a proxy service and calls this method.
+    It then creates a new `org.containers.internal.Proxy` object and emits the `ProxyNew` signal on the internal bus to tell the manager about it.
+The manager will then try to arrange that the requested unit on the specified node is running and notifies the initial agent about the status by calling `Ready` on the internal bus.

+  * `RemoveProxy(in s service_name, in s node_name, in s unit_name)`

+    When a proxy is not needed anymore it is being removed on the node and a `ProxyRemoved` is emitted to notify the manager.

 ## Internal D-Bus APIs

 The above APIs are the public facing ones that users of Hirte would use.
 Additionally there are additional APIs that are